Home Insights Story Studio Work With Me Free Growth Plan

 The unit economics framework for Indian D2C in 2026 requires clarity on five numbers:

-Customer Lifetime Value (12-month): Calculate the total revenue from a customer over 12 months, multiplied by your gross margin.
+Calculate total revenue from a customer over 12 months, multiplied by your gross margin.
 The LTV:CAC ratio must exceed 3:1 for a sustainable business.
-In India, achieving this ratio typically requires at least 2.5 repeat purchases within 12 months.
+Achieving this in India typically requires at least 2.5 repeat purchases within 12 months.

-Payback Period: How many months until a customer’s cumulative contribution margin exceeds their acquisition cost?
-For venture-backed D2C brands, the target is under 6 months.
-For bootstrapped brands, it must be under 3 months.
+How many months until a customer’s cumulative contribution margin exceeds their acquisition cost?

 Chapter 4: Supply Chain Architecture for Scale